 5 favorite exercises for strengthening the back muscles and spine

 1. Build your back extensor muscles.
 My number one favorite exercise for strengthening the back was developed by the Mayo Clinic to help women who had previous spinal fractures.
 To perform, lay belly down on a flat surface (floor or even your bed to start) and raise your chest for a count of 10 before lowering your chest to your starting position.
-Practice this back extensor chest lift daily to help reduce new spinal fracture.
-Start with one rep a day and work up to 20 reps a day for five days a week.
+(See Gina from the Better Bones Exercise Evolution demonstrate this pose!)
+Practice this back extensor chest lift daily to help reduce new spinal fractures.
+Start with one rep per day and work up to 20 reps per day for five days a week.
 For extra strength, you can add a weighted backpack as illustrated below or wear a weighted vest.

 2. Practice good posture, which is an exercise in itself.
 When your back, neck and head are in alignment, it’s a natural workout for the muscles of your spine.
 Stand tall, shoulders back but relaxed — imagine that you are showing off a lovely necklace.
 Another way to practice good posture is to stand against a wall and adjust your body until your buttocks, shoulders and head all touch the wall.
 Hold this position for a few minutes and notice the way your lower back muscles.
 They are getting a workout!
 This simple exercise can be done every day.
 Try to recreate this posture position as you go about your daily routine.